mwenge/llamaSource/GridrunnerTheLittleBlackBook.md

 (when `RTS` is executed).
 ```

-### Pointers and Pointer Tables

 ## Gridrunner on the Vic 20

 ### Character Sets in the Vic 20 and C64
-Gridrunner is entirely character based, it doesn't use any other type of graphic
+Gridrunner is entirely character based, it doesn't use any other type of
-capability.
-What this means in practice is that everything on the screen is drawn
+graphic capability.
+What this means in practice is that everything on the
-with hand-crafted characters on a screen that on the C64 is 40 characters wide and 22 characters
+screen is drawn with hand-crafted characters on a screen that on the C64 is 40
-tall.
-As Gridrunner demonstrates, it's possible to do quite a lot even with these
+characters wide and 22 characters tall.
+As Gridrunner demonstrates, it's
+possible to do quite a lot even with these limited means.
+But it also means
-limited means.
-But it also means that unless you get quite sophisticated, and Gridrunner
+that unless you get quite sophisticated, and Gridrunner doesn't, the size of
-doesn't, the size of the game elements such as the ship, bullets and enemies are going
+the game elements such as the ship, bullets and enemies are going to be just
-to be just one character in size.
+one character in size.

 Each character is 8 pixels wide and 8 pixels high.
-And the way you define a character
+And the way you define a
-is by providing 8 bytes that together define a bitmap for the character.
-In this case the bitmap is
+character is by providing 8 bytes that together define a bitmap for the
-simply an 8x8 table of 1s and 0s that defines the shape of the character: a 1 means
+character.
+In this case the bitmap is simply an 8x8 table of 1s and 0s that
-a pixel, a 0 means a blank space.
+defines the shape of the character: a 1 means a pixel, a 0 means a blank space.

 A good example is the iconic Gridrunner ship: